Bipolar Disorder Symptoms and Signs

 Children and teens will be enrolled in a somewhat scaled-down version of this program, but like adults they must receive medical attention if they are to recover from their illness.

-For most adult bipolar sufferers, a period of rehabilitation in a residential treatment center can he highly beneficial.
+For most adult bipolar sufferers, a period of mental health rehabilitation in a residential treatment center can he highly beneficial.
 In this 24-hour, care-focused environment, the individual with bipolar disorder will be able to focus completely on their health and recovery, building better coping skills that will serve them well once they return home to their families and to their ongoing outpatient treatment plans.

 If a person with bipolar disorder has a dual diagnosis for substance abuse, integrated treatment services that address both conditions are absolutely vital to their long-term wellness.